Cozy Peach Kitchen

 Can I make this casserole without bourbon?

 Yes!
-The bourbon adds warmth and spice but you can definitely make the casserole without it.
+The bourbon adds warmth and spice but you can definitely make the sweet potato casserole without it.

 Can I add marshmallows?